cjsin/soestack/README.txt

 Please read the license before using the software and please take special note of the section labelled NO WARRANTY.

-See the doco folder for further documentation.
+See the docs folder for further documentation.